0xDBFB7/ionprinter/documents/log/construction.md

 The kiln was inadvertently preheated to 100c, then brought to ~350c over the course of 5 minutes.
 This temperature was maintained for 20 minutes, and then the temperature spiked to 1300c.

+This process was conservative for this part, however; even the highest temperature ramp rate from cold yielded no ill effects.

 The part was extremely hard and strong, though it shattered when sprue was removed; crack in the green propagated.

 The temperature reading of 1100 was far below the previously observed temperature of 1300-1400; this was almost certainly an offset due to the new high-thermal-mass thermocouple.

+silicon carbide; it's also very pretty!

+Heat stress-testing with propane torch caused the part to both crack locally, and become very weak globally.

+#### More ways of measuring liquid

+The bowtie plates can be vibrated to determine their contents, or - perhaps an easier method; their thermal mass can be measured!

+#### Stepper motor

+> \1.
+RATED VOLTAGE :                                  3.3 V DC
+>
+> 2 .COIL RESISTANCE :                                 20 Ω±10%
+>
+> \3.
+NO. OF PHASES :                                     2 PHASES
+>
+> \4.
+STEP ANGLE :                                         18°/ STEP
+>
+> \5.
+MAX.
+STARTING FREQUENCY :               800 PPS min.
+(AT 3.3 V DC)
+>
+> \6.
+MAX.
+SLEWING FREQUENCY :                2000 PPS min.
+(AT 3.3 V DC)
+>
+> 7.PULL IN  TORQUE :                                   1.5 gf-cm max.
+(AT 500 PPS  3.3 V DC)
+>
+> 8.PULL  OUT TORQUE :                                2.0 gf-cm min.
+(AT 500 PPS,  3.3 V DC)
+>
+> INSULATION CLASS :                                CLASS E FOR COILS
+>
+> INSULATION STRENGTH :                       100 V AC FOR ONE SECOND (3mA MAX)
+>
+> INSULATION RESISTANCE :                    1.0 MΩ (DC 100 V)
+>
+> OPERATING TEMPERATURE RANGE :   -10 ~+60 ℃

+Let's say mine can do 1 gf-cm.

+#### SiC element bubbling

+The SiC element in my kiln produced some massive bubbles!
+An explanation for these can be found in @raj2015.

+#### 90% alumina

+90% alumina for 40min at 140v works well.

+#### Ceramic ingot

+Merely molding ceramics into a rough shape is not sufficient; bubbles and porosity is apparent.

+A large delrin die was made to press into a suitable ingot; this worked reasonably well, though there were some imperfections on the bottom of the ingot.

+If the mold or press does not work, the material can be recovered; adding some clay functioned perfectly.